 Obviously, the extent to which offering job flexibility improves your hiring potential can depend on what options you choose to support.
 Though, to some extent, any form of job flexibility could attract new hires.
-This is because options for flexible working have become more expected in recent years, with 55% of employees viewing it as the expected standard rather than a nice perk, according to a 2019 study from Morgan McKinley.
+This is because options for hybrid working have become more expected in recent years.
+55% of employees viewing it as the expected standard rather than a nice perk.

-This is supported by the EY 2021 Work Reimagined Employee Survey, which found that a similar proportion of employees globally (54%) would leave their jobs post-pandemic if they were not offered some form of continuing job flexibility.
+A similar proportion of employees globally (54%) would leave their jobs if they were not offered some form of continuing job flexibility.
 So, it’s fair to say that a business offering even the most basic options could conceivably poach talent from their competitor who doesn’t offer it at all.

 Specific forms of job flexibility can also be advantageous for getting the most out of your recruitment efforts.
 Businesses which offer fully remote positions aren’t restricted to hiring someone from within a reasonable commuting distance.
 They’re free to hire anyone from across the country, or even the world.
 So, while a lot of more traditional businesses may be concerned about apparent talent shortages, these can often just be localised issues.

-So, does flexible working improve talent acquisition?
+So, does hybrid working improve talent acquisition?
 We think it would be difficult to argue otherwise.

 Automattic’s approach to job flexibility

-But how does flexible working improve talent in your business?
+But how does hybrid working improve the potential talent pool for your business?
 Automattic is a prime example of a company that’s taking a progressive approach to job flexibility, and succeeding.
 If the name sounds familiar, it might be because we’ve talked about Automattic in the past.
-But for those of you not in the know, Automattic, which is best-known for the accessible webpage creation service WordPress, was founded in 2005 by Matt Mullenweg.

 With Automattic, Matt built in flexibility from the ground up.
 As he puts it, ‘Our focus on distributed work didn’t happen accidentally.
 It was a conscious choice from the very beginning.
 In fact, you’ll probably notice I don’t use the word “remote,” because it sets up the expectation that some people are essential, and some aren’t.
 I use the word “distributed” to describe what we do, where everyone is on an equal playing field.’